 That's it, you're done!

-Blog posts written by former QWeb employees are not necessarily an accurate indication of the current opinions of QWeb Ltd and the information provided in tutorials might be biased or subjective, or might become out of date.
+Blog posts are written by individuals and do not necessarily depict the opinions or beliefs of QWeb Ltd or its current employees.
+Any information provided here might be biased or subjective, and might become out of date.

 Your email address is used to notify you of new comments to this thread, and also to pull your Gravatar image.
-Your name, email address, and message are stored as encrypted text and you won't be added to any mailing list and your details won't be shared with any third party.
+Your name, email address, and message are stored as encrypted text.
+You won't be added to any mailing list, and your details won't be shared with any third party.